TinzarTun/json-server/README.md

 ## 📦 Features

 - Sample `db.json` file with test data
-- The file `echo-api-test-file-link.txt` includes a sample EchoAPI link for testing your JSON Server API.
+- The file `echo-api-test-file-link.txt` includes a sample EchoAPI link for testing JSON Server API.
 You can open the file and use the link to simulate requests and inspect how your data is being sent.

 ---